Before we talk with today's author, I want to announce that the winner of any four of my novels is:

 Finally, what question would you like to ask my readers?

-Be sure to check out my interview with Kathy Harris, below.
-Leave an appropriate comment at the bottom of the post to enter the drawing for a copy of the book.
+Be sure to check out my interview with Cara Putman, below.
+Leave an appropriate comment at the bottom of the post to enter the drawing for a signed copy of her book.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.